 This Organisation's Management Manual (OMM) has been created to demonstrate and harmonise companywide processes and systems such as Safety- and Compliance Management.
-The OMM has been developed with considerations to ANNEX VII to the Regulation on Air Crew, Part ORA and Annex III to the Regulation on Air Operations Part ORO, Management System and relevant Acceptable Means of Compliance (AMC) and Guidance Material (GM).
+The OMM has been developed with consideration to ANNEX VII of Regulation Air Crew: Part ORA, Annex III of Regulation Air Operations: Part ORO and Annex Vc of Regulation Continuing Airworthiness: Part-CAMO - Management System and relevant Acceptable Means of Compliance (AMC) and Guidance Material (GM).
 The OMM documents all superior aspects of the company such as philosophies, policies, processes, guidelines and responsibilities.

+3.3.2 Overview - Basic Structure of an Organisation's Management Manual

+Ch.
+3.3.2 ISS1 / REV4 / 21.12.2021

+VALUATION METHOD

-3.3.2 Ov view - Basic Structure of an Organisation's Management Manual ISS1 / REV3 / 09.11.2017 EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.GEN.200 LEGAL REFERENCE 3-OMMToC-025 CL ChOM ChSeq Organisations Management Manual Structure
+MS CL TOPIC ORO.GEN.200 LEGAL REFERENCE ORA.GEN.200 CAMO.A.200 3-OMMToC-025 CL ChOM ChSeqNo.
+Organisations M anagement Man ual Structure

-□ Are all relevant Chapters of the OMM systematically structured?
+☐ Are all relevant Chapters of the OMM systematically structured?

-Log of Revision (LoR) List of Effective Chapters or Pages (LoC/LoP) Highlights of latest amendment (HoA) Table of Content (ToC)
+Log of Revision (LoR) (including temporary Revisons - if applicable) List of Effective Chapters or Pages (LoC/LoP) Highlights of latest amendment (HoA) Table of Content (ToC)